Importing Plywood to the USA: ‘Wood’ You Know What to Do?

 We have established that the USDA does not heavily regulate plywood.
 From an agricultural standpoint, imported plywood does not present a biological threat.

 Plywood regulations are instead based on the chemicals and emissions involved in their manufacture.
 The EPA has set standards in place for plywood as a composite wood product created using formaldehyde.
 These standards were created with the Formaldehyde Emission Standards for Composite Wood Products Act.
-Commonly known as Title VI of the Toxic Substances Control Act (TSCA), it began enforcing new regulations in March of 2019.
+Commonly known as Title VI of the Toxic Substances Control Act (TSCA), it began enforcing new regulations in March 2019.

 • Hardwood plywood